How much does it cost to move a static caravan? Guide to prices, logistics & options

 3. Purchasing a touring caravan

 Are you considering moving your static caravan because you don’t enjoy staying in the same place?
-If so, switching your static caravan for a touring caravan might be worth it.
+If so, switching your static for a touring caravan instead might be worth exploring.

 Touring caravans allow you to travel up and down the country, visiting different holiday sites.
 This versatility is ideal if you want to wake up in a different location each week.

-Touring the country this way could help you find somewhere to base your next static caravan.
+Touring the country this way could even help you find somewhere to base your next static caravan further down the line.

 There are many risks involved in moving a static caravan.
 If you decide to take the plunge, you may want to consider specialist static caravan insurance to protect you from any costly accidents.

-At Ripe Caravans, we arrange cover that protects your static caravan up to the value of £175,000.
-Theft, loss, and damage are covered as standard—even fire, storm, and flood damage.
+At Ripe, we arrange cover that protects your static caravan up to the value of £175,000, and theft, loss, and damage are covered as standard.
+Get a free quote online today.

 Please note the information provided on this page should not be taken as advice and has been written as a matter of opinion.
 For more on insurance cover and policy wording, see our homepage.